FurkanKarakas/PET-project-2/part1/README.md

 ## Benchmarking

 We wrote performance tests in terms of communication and computational costs using the `pytest-benchmark` software.
 We did performance tests of the system for different number of user attributes, in particular, when the user subscribed for 5, 10, 20, 50, 100, and 500 attributes.
+You can use the same command above in order to perform the benchmarking tests, just replacing the name of the files with proper benchmarking test files.